FIT College – Student Handbook

-Should a current student forget their password to the College Online student platform, they will need to communicate with the College via the ‘student login’ screen and tick the hyperlink that says they have a lost password.
+Should a current student forget their password to the College Cloud Campus, they will need to return to the ‘student login’ screen and tick the hyperlink that says they have a lost password.
 The students’ password will be sent to the students email address.

-Unauthorised access to FIT College and FC Education Online.
+Unauthorised access to FIT College and FC Education Cloud Campus.

-Should a student divulge their password to anyone else and that person gains access to the College Online learning platform, and the College becomes aware of this – the student will be locked out of the website until such time as the College can determine an appropriate course of action.
+Should a student divulge their password to anyone else and that person gains access to the Cloud Campus, and the College becomes aware of this – the student will be locked out of until such time as the College can determine an appropriate course of action.
 Under no circumstance should a student divulge their secure login details to any third party.
-It is the responsibility of the enroled student to ensure they are the only person that uses/knows their password and accesses the online learning platform.
+It is the responsibility of the enrolled student to ensure they are the only person that uses/knows their password and accesses the Cloud Campus.
 Should a student willingly give access to anyone besides themselves, and College personnel can determine that this has in fact taken place, the student will be locked from the website until an appropriate course of action can be determined.
 In extreme cases students will be denied access to any future study with the College and no refund or remittance will be paid back to the student.

 Exam attendance (Student MUST sit own exams)